madhukarkumar/interal-app-starter/README.md

   - Add actual SaaS functionality!
   - Replace the admin dashboard with real content (`/src/routes/(admin)/account/+page.svelte`).
   - Add API endpoints and database tables as needed to deliver your SaaS product.

+## Recent Updates & Changes

+### Authentication Improvements (Latest)

+This template has been updated with several authentication fixes and improvements:

+**🔧 Fixed Issues:**
+- **Fixed anonymous user redirects**: Anonymous users now properly redirect to sign-in when accessing protected routes like `/onboarding`
+- **Fixed sign-up flow**: Corrected sign-up process that was incorrectly using `updateUser` instead of `signUp`
+- **Fixed OAuth method**: Changed from `linkIdentity` to `signInWithOAuth` for proper OAuth authentication
+- **Fixed UUID errors**: Eliminated "invalid input syntax for type uuid: 'undefined'" errors by adding proper null checks

+**🎨 Configuration Changes:**
+- **Removed Google OAuth**: Template now comes with GitHub OAuth only to simplify setup.
+You can easily add Google or other providers by editing `/src/routes/(marketing)/login/login_config.ts`
+- **Improved auth state detection**: Fixed navigation showing "Sign Out" for anonymous users
+- **Enhanced error handling**: Better error messages for duplicate emails and auth failures

+**📱 User Experience:**
+- Anonymous users see "Sign In" button that leads to `/login` with both sign-in and sign-up options
+- Proper redirects after successful authentication
+- Email confirmation flow works correctly
+- Authenticated users are properly redirected to dashboard

+**⚙️ For Developers:**
+- Updated AGENT.md with comprehensive build/test commands and architecture documentation
+- All authentication edge cases now properly handled
+- Type-safe authentication state management

+### Migration Notes

+If you're updating an existing project:

+1. **OAuth Configuration**: Check `/src/routes/(marketing)/login/login_config.ts` - Google has been removed from the default providers list
+2. **Database**: Ensure you've run all migrations in `/supabase/migrations/`
+3. **Environment**: No new environment variables required for these fixes

+### OAuth Configuration Details

+**Default**: GitHub OAuth only
+- Set `oauthProviders = ["github"]` in `login_config.ts`
+- Configure GitHub OAuth in Supabase Dashboard

+**Email-only**: Remove OAuth completely
+- Set `oauthProviders = []` in `login_config.ts`

+**Add Google**: Re-enable Google OAuth
+- Set `oauthProviders = ["github", "google"]` in `login_config.ts`
+- Configure Google OAuth in Supabase Dashboard

+## Troubleshooting

+### Common Authentication Issues

+**"Invalid input syntax for type uuid: 'undefined'" error:**
+- This has been fixed in the latest version.
+Ensure you're using the updated authentication code.
+- If you still see this, check that `session?.user?.id` exists before using it in database queries.

+**Sign up redirects to home page instead of confirmation:**
+- Ensure you're using the correct `signUp` method instead of `updateUser` in your sign-up action.
+- Check that your email redirect URL is correctly configured in Supabase.

+**"Sign Out" showing for anonymous users:**
+- This has been fixed.
+Anonymous users now see "Sign In" button.
+- If you still see this issue, check the authentication state logic in your layout files.

+**OAuth not working:**
+- Verify your OAuth provider is configured in both Supabase Dashboard and `login_config.ts`
+- Check that the callback URL matches between your provider settings and Supabase
+- Ensure you're using `signInWithOAuth` instead of the deprecated `linkIdentity` method